Neo-feudalism: History and definitions

-Neo-feudalism entails an order defined by commercial interests and administered in large areas, according to Bruce Baker, who argues that this does not fully describe the extent of cooperation between state and non-state policing.
+Bruce Baker has written that Neo-feudalism entails an order defined by commercial interests and administered in large areas.
+Yet he claims that this does not fully describe the extent of cooperation between state and non-state policing.
 The significance of the comparison to feudalism, for Randy Lippert and Daniel O'Connor, is that corporations have power similar to states' governance powers.
 Similarly, Sighard Neckel has argued that the rise of financial-market-based capitalism in the later twentieth century has represented a 'refeudalisation' of the economy.